amsam0/voicechat-discord/CONTRIBUTING.md

 -   Basics of Java
 -   Minecraft modding/plugin development

+## Using `net.minecraft` classes on Paper

+Since this is a pretty important topic, I've chosen to put this section at the top.
+This is only relevant for the Paper side of things, since Fabric has intermediary mappings which solves the whole problem this section goes over.

+On Paper, we cannot easily use methods on classes in the `net.minecraft` package.
+This is because we want to target 1.19.2+; obfuscated names **will** change between versions, and paperweight will only reobfuscate the jar for 1.19.2.

+Class names are mostly fine as those seem to be unobfuscated by Paper; methods are the main problem.

+Try to use Bukkit methods and reflection to use methods that won't be obfuscated.
+For example, instead of using `net.minecraft.world.entity.Entity.getX()`, use the `getBukkitSender` method to get the
+Bukkit `Entity` (`getBukkitEntity` also exists, but I had issues with it) and then use the Bukkit API to get the X coordinate.
+This avoids using the `net.minecraft` method and instead uses a method
+(`getBukkitSender`) that Bukkit will implement and therefore won't be obfuscated.

+For methods such as `net.minecraft.server.MinecraftServer.getCommands()` that don't have a Bukkit counterpart, you may be able to use some clever reflection to get the method name through return type and arguments.
+See `DvcBrigadierCommand` for examples of this.

+Brigadier classes are completely fine to use.
+However, instead of using `net.minecraft`'s `CommandSourceStack`, use Paper's `com.destroystokyo.paper.brigadier.BukkitBrigadierCommandSource` when casting as it should have all the methods you will need.

+Keep in mind that classes in the `org.bukkit.craftbukkit` package, such as everything in `org.bukkit.craftbukkit.<version>.command.VanillaCommandWrapper`, can be used safely with the original method name through reflection.
+See `PaperPlugin`'s `get...` methods and `DvcBrigadierCommand.getListener(sender)` for examples of this.

 ## `buildSrc` and `Properties`

 In `buildSrc`, there is a Kotlin object named `Properties`.
 It has constants of various properties and replaced `gradle.properties` when I migrated to using Kotlin for gradle build scripts.